News

 Coral Bleaching (Most recent mass bleaching event 2024) Photo: NOAA

-Coral reefs are incredibly diverse ecosystems that provide various resources for one-fourth of the ocean’s marine species which in turn support humans. “[Coral reefs] offer shelter for reproduction, so they’re really important for fish species.” remarks Geraldine Keat, Stanford University’s Life Science Researcher.
+Coral reefs are incredibly diverse ecosystems that provide various resources for one-fourth of the ocean’s marine species which in turn support humans. “[Coral reefs] offer shelter for reproduction, so they’re really important for fish species,” said Geraldine Keat, a Life Science researcher at Stanford University.
 “They serve humans for tourism and fisheries, giving people livelihood.
 And they’re important for flooding and storm protection as huge waves can break on the reefs and protect us.”

 Bleached Coral